NorthEaster Parade 1978

 -- The time between 1994 and 2007, uniformed Boy Scouts started assisting the NE Parade Committee by putting out the Barricades on the morning of the Parade.

-2007 -- TMO again assumed the sponsorship of the NorthEaster Parade as requested by the NECLC and continues to do so under the Transmountain Optimist Foundation.
-Tropicana Homes, Bobby Bowling, became the Major Sponsor of the NorthEaster Parade.
+2007 -- TMO assumed the sponsorship of the NorthEaster Parade as requested by the NECLC and continues to do so under the Transmountain Optimist Foundation.
+Tropicana Homes, Bobby Bowling, became the Main Sponsor of the NorthEaster Parade.

 2019 - 41st Parade, New Parade Route turns right on Hondo Pass and ends at Nations Tobin Park.
 Even bigger turnout with our theme Sports Eggstravangaza and the Rhino Hockey Team as our Grand Marshals.